Assignment0

 gem5.components.processors

-Ready made processor objects in the standard library represent the processing cores in a real CPU.
-In this assignment, we are going to use HW0TimingSimpleCPU.
-You can find its source code in this repo in components/processors.py.
+Ready made Processor objects in the standard library represent the processing cores in a real CPU.
+In this assignment, we are going to use the SingleCycleCPU.
+You can find its source code in this repo in components/__init__.py.
 This processor is based on SimpleProcessor from the standard library.
 Whenever instantiated, it will create a SimpleProcessor with one TimingSimpleCPU core with RISC-V instruction set architecture (ISA).
-You can find the source code to SimpleProcessor in gem5/src/python/gem5/components/processors/simple_processor.py.
-In addition, it is highly recommended that you learn more about gem5’s different CPU models in the link below.
+The TimingSimpleCPU is a simple in-order CPU model that is designed to be fast to simulate.
+It assumes no time to execute instructions and only models the time to fetch the instruction from the cache.
+In practice, this results in a approximately 1 cycle for each ALU operation.
+For memory operations, the time to get the data from memory is modeled based on the cache hierarchy and memory system.
+In other words, TimingSimpleCPU models a single-cycle processor except for memory operations, which can be more than a cycle.

 gem5.components.cachehierarchies

-The cache hierarchy objects in standard library are designed to implement cache coherency protocol for multi-core processors and model the interconnect between multiple cores and multiple memory channels.
-In this assignment we are going to use HW0MESITwoLevelCache.
-You can find its source code in components/cache_hierarchies.py.
 This cache hierarchy is based on MESITwoLevelCacheHierarchy from the standard library.
 You can find the source code to MESITwoLevelCacheHierarchy in gem5/src/python/gem5/components/cachehierarchies/ruby/mesi_two_level_cache_hierarchy.py.
-Whenever instantiated, a HW0MESITwoLevelCache creates a two level cache hierarchy with the MESI protocol for cache coherency.
+Whenever instantiated, a MESITwoLevelCache creates a two level cache hierarchy with the MESI protocol for cache coherency.
 It has a 64KiB 8-way set associative L1 instruction cache, 64KiB 8-way set associative L1 data cache, 256KiB 4-way set associative L2 unified cache with 16 banks.

 gem5.components.memory

 The memory objects in standard library are designed to implement various types of single and multi-channel DRAM based memories.
-In this assignment we are going to use HW0DDR3_1600_8x8.
+In this assignment we are going to use DDR3.
 You can find its source code in components/memories.py.
 This memory is based on ChanneledMemory from the standard library.
 You can find the source code to ChanneledMemory in gem5/src/python/gem5/components/memory/memory.py.
-Whenever instantiated, a HW0DDR3_1600_8x8 creates a single channel DDR3 DRAM memory with 1GiB of capacity and a data bus frequency of 1600MHz.
+Whenever instantiated, a DDR3 creates a single channel DDR3 DRAM memory with 1GiB of capacity and a data bus frequency of 1600MHz.

 Writing your own configuration script